Transition Waste Optimization for Coded Elastic Computing: Introduction

 Recently, Yang \emph{et al.}~\cite{Yang_etal_2019} proposed an elegant technique extending coded computing to deal with elastic resources.
-Their key idea is to \emph{couple} a cyclic task allocation scheme, which works for any number of machines, with a coded computing scheme to guarantee that a) as long as there are a sufficient number of machines working, the original computation can be recovered, and b) the workload at each machine is inversely proportional to the number of available machines.
-In other words, their solution allows an elastic task allocation: when a new machine joins, existing machines can share some of their workload with the new comer and hence reduce the number of tasks they are currently working on; likewise, when a machine leaves, existing machines must cover extra tasks left over by that machine.
+Their key idea is to \emph{couple} a cyclic task allocation scheme, which works for any number of machines, with a coded computing scheme to guarantee that a) as long as there are a sufficient number of machines working, the scheme can tolerate stragglers, and b) the workload at each machine is inversely proportional to the number of available machines.
+In other words, their solution allows an elastic task allocation: when a new machine joins, existing machines can share some of their workload with the newcomer, reducing the number of tasks allocated to them; likewise, when a machine leaves, existing machines must cover extra tasks left over.
 The elastic coded computing scheme proposed in~\cite{Yang_etal_2019} was evaluated in the multi-tenancy cluster at Microsoft using the Apache REEF Elastic Group Communication framework, and shown to reduce the completion time of matrix-vector multiplication and linear regression by up to 46\% compared to ordinary coded computing schemes.
+The elastic setting was later extended to cover machines with heterogeneous computation speeds and storage capacities in~\cite{WoolseyChenJi-ISIT-2020, WoolseyChenJi-TCOM-2021, WoolseyKliewerChenJi-Globecom-2021}.
+A combination with hierarchical coding was also proposed in~\cite{KianiAdikariDraper-ICASSP-2021}, which allows finer task allocations to speed up the completion time.